mlabs-haskell/spo-anywhere/docs/development/contributing.md

 - You can verify that all checks pass with `nix flake check`

-Thank you for contributing to `cardano.nix`!
+Thank you for contributing to `spo-anywhere`!
 Your help is greatly appreciated 😊